DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Boosting Performance with Hardware Extensions

-We also test more optimistic dummy routines that simulate multiplications (both 32-bit to 32-bit and 32-bit to 64-bit) in only one clock cycle, which approaches the speed of modern CPUs\footnote{Even if DPUs could multiply in one cycle, their clock frequency (400 MHz) is still lower than that of modern CPUs (multiple GHz).}.
-In reality, these dummy routines compute $a + b$ and $(a+b) \cdot 2^{32} + a$ respectively and are inlined at call sites to prevent function call overhead.
+We also test more optimistic dummy routines that simulate multiplications (32-bit to 32-bit and 32-bit to 64-bit) in only one clock cycle, closer to the speed of modern CPUs\footnote{Even if DPUs could multiply in one cycle, their clock frequency (400 MHz) is still lower than that of modern CPUs (multiple GHz).}.
+In reality, these dummy routines compute $a + b$ and $(a+b) \cdot 2^{32} + a$ respectively and are inlined to prevent function call overhead.
 When testing with these more optimistic dummy routines, the gap between DRAMatic and SEAL almost completely closes.
 For NTT, the more optimistic dummy routines bring another 1.8 times speed-up, making DRAMatic only 1.2 times slower than SEAL in pure computation.
 Similarly for iNTT, we would achieve an additional 1.7 times speed-up.
 For BGV multiplication, the speed-up is 1.8 times, which would make DRAMatic 2.8 times faster than SEAL in pure computation.
 In the combined NTT, BGV multiplication, and iNTT tests, the gap in computation time is almost closed, as DRAMatic remains only 7\% slower than SEAL.
-However, as the data transfer and retrieval overheads stay the same, they become even more significant compared to these lower computation times.
+However, as the data transfer and retrieval overheads stay the same, they become even more significant compared to the lower computation times.
 For NTT, these overheads are 32\% and 65\% respectively.
 For iNTT, they are 30\% and 62\%.
 For BGV multiplication, they are 285\% and 436\%.
 And for combined NTT, BGV multiplication, and iNTT, the overheads are 17\% and 30\%.

 Note that these tests are only meant to demonstrate potential speed-ups due to faster multiplications on DPUs.
 They are based on dummy multiplication routines and cannot be used in a real scenario.
 However, these tests show that the weak multiplication performance of DPUs remains a major bottleneck for DRAMatic and that faster multiplication hardware on DPUs could bring great performance improvements and close the remaining gap between DRAMatic and SEAL.
+These tests also show that HE on UPMEM PIM is compute-bound rather than memory-bound.